MetroCS/QualityToolsForBlueJ/DevelopmentConventions.md

 ## Contributing
 ### New Issues
 - Review the [Project Board](../../projects/1) to verify that the issue has not already been integrated into the project.
-- Search the [Issues](../..issues) to determine related issues (epics, dependencies, not yet triaged, ...)
+- Search the [Issues](../../issues) to determine related issues (epics, dependencies, not yet triaged, ...).
-- Create a new issue using the "New Issue" button on the [Issues](../..issues) page
+- Create a new issue using the "New Issue" button on the [Issues](../../issues) page.
-  - Choose an appropriate issue template (e.g., "Bug report", "User Story")
+  - Choose an appropriate issue template (e.g., "Bug report", "User Story").
-  - Change the title of the issue
+  - Change the title of the issue.
-  - Modify the body of the issue in accordance with the template
+  - Modify the body of the issue in accordance with the template.

 ### Changes
-This project follows this basic workflow on GitHub:
+Here is the basic GitHub workflow for this project:
-- Fork the repository
+- Fork the repository.
-- Create a _feature branch_ in your fork
+- Create a _feature branch_ in your fork.
-- Follow the [Agile Principles](#agile-principles) outlined for the project (i.e., [working](#working-software), [incremental](#incremental-development), [behavior-driven](#behavior-driven-development), [test-dreiven](#test-driven-development))
+- Follow the [Agile Principles](#agile-principles) outlined for the project (i.e., [working](#working-software), [incremental](#incremental-development), [behavior-driven](#behavior-driven-development), [test-dreiven](#test-driven-development)).
 - Include supporting documentation as appropriate.
 - Before initiativng a pull request (PR):
   - Verify quality and adherence to conventions.